-Local Plan the neighbourhood portion can be spent on things other than infrastructure (as defined in the Community Infrastructure Levy regulations) provided it is concerned with addressing the demands that development places on the parish's area.
+the neighbourhood portion can be spent on things other than infrastructure (as defined in the Community Infrastructure Levy regulations) provided it is concerned with addressing the demands that development places on the parish's area.
 For example, the pot could be used to fund affordable housing.
-As part of each Local Plan there is an Infrastructure Delivery Framework.
-The tables within this section detail the importance of the infrastructure in terms of local plan delivery and prioritise the infrastructure in terms of being critical, essential and desirable.
-Major Sites and Infrastructure Team Have regard to the Critical, Essential and Desirable infrastructure projects required to support delivery of the Local Plan.
+Local Plan As part of each Local Plan there is an Infrastructure Delivery Framework.
+The tables within this section detail the importance of the infrastructure in terms of local plan delivery and prioritise the infrastructure in terms of being critical, essential, and desirable.
+Major Sites and Infrastructure Team Have regard to the critical, essential and desirable infrastructure projects required to support delivery of the Local Plan.
 Discuss delivery timescales and funding arrangements with key infrastructure providers such as Highways, Education, Police, Health, etc - adopting the principles of the right infrastructure, in the right place and at the right time.
 Monitoring CIL and the Infrastructure Funding Statement Comprehensive monitoring arrangements established to ensure commencements of CIL liable development (over 10 dwellings) are identified and the infrastructure requirements, put forward and agreed in the planning process) are prioritised for District CIL allocation to ensure timely delivery.
-Planning Policy Team and the Major Sites and infrastructure Team - Tracking of development delivery to ensure CIL Funded projects are identified and discussed with key infrastructure stakeholders and added to Infrastructure Funding Statement to ensure funds are "safeguarded" to secure imminent delivery.
+Planning Policy & Delivery Team including the Major Sites and infrastructure Team - Tracking of development delivery to ensure CIL Funded projects are identified and discussed with key infrastructure stakeholders and added to Infrastructure Funding Statement to ensure funds are "safeguarded" to secure imminent delivery.
+Meeting regularly (minimum quarterly) with Health, Education, Highways and Waste to understand timing of proposed projects and current costings.
+Utilising Exacom system for CIL income forecasting to ensure funds are available where there are a large number of high-cost infrastructure projects planned in any given year.

-Appendix D: Draft Terms of Reference - CIL Spending Working Group
+Appendix Terms of Reference: CIL Spending Working Group

-Appointment of Working Groups for 2020/21
+Appointment of Working Groups for 2022-23